-A dog's love of play and its innate curiosity makes it prone to scrapes and injuries from time to time.
-And even the most well-behaved dog can end up with an eye injury—from rough play, chasing small animals through the underbrush, or just digging in the garden.
+Dogs' love of play and innate curiosity makes them prone to scrapes and injuries from time to time.
+And even the most well-behaved dog can end up with an eye injury.
+This can happen from rough play, chasing small animals through the underbrush, or just digging in the garden.

 Symptoms of Eye Injuries in Dogs

 If you notice your dog experiencing any of the above symptoms, seek veterinary attention as soon as possible.
 Do not attempt home care for eye problems unless advised to do so by a professional.
-Since eye problems can be much worse than they look—and can progress very rapidly—don't risk your dog's vision or it's tolerance for pain.
+Since eye problems can be much worse than they look—and can progress very rapidly—don't risk your dog's vision or tolerance for pain.

 Causes of Eye Injuries

-An eye injury can occur when something comes into contact with your dog's eye and causes damage.
+An eye injury occurs when something comes into contact with your dog's eye and causes damage.
 A dogfight or altercation with another animal, a cat's claw swipe, or a kick from a horse can all easily injure a dog's eye.
 Many natural hazards also cause injuries to the eye.
 Tree branches, insect bites, and dirt scratches can damage or irritate the outer portion of the eye.
 Dogs that hang their heads out of the car window are at risk for debris blowing into their eyes, causing irritation.
-And chemicals sprayed or spilled near your dog can cause a temporary sensitivity in the eyes.
+Chemicals sprayed or spilled near your dog can cause a temporary sensitivity in the eyes.
 Sharp objects like furniture corners, fence parts, fishhooks, and tools can also pose a threat to the delicate tissue of the eyes and the surrounding area.

 If instructed to administer first aid, a vet may suggest flushing out the eye or applying a cool compress.
-Upon recommendation, use a sterile saline eyewash solution, in lieu of contact solution, to flush out your dog's eye.
-And be gentle!
-It is likely your dog is experiencing pain.
-Enlist another family member to help you hold the dog while you carefully attend to the eye.
-A bathroom floor, kitchen floor, or patio makes a good doctoring station—one that provides you easy access to your pet and can take a wet spill.
-Place small dogs up on a table, a counter, or even the sink to aid the ease of cleaning.
-Then, wrap a towel around the dog, hold the dog's eye open with one hand, and apply a stream of eye wash with the other.
+Upon recommendation, use a sterile saline eyewash solution to flush out your dog's eye.
+Do not use contact lens solution.
+Remember to be gentle!
+It is likely your dog is experiencing some degree of pain.
+Enlist another family member to help you hold your dog while you carefully attend to the eye.
+A bathroom floor, tub, kitchen floor, or patio can work well.
+Choose an area that provides you easy access to your pet and can take a wet spill.
+Place smaller dogs up on a table, a counter, or even the sink to aid the ease of cleaning.
+Wrap a towel around the dog, hold the dog's eye open with one hand, and apply a stream of eye wash with the other.
 Use a small towel or cloth to catch the saline streaming out of the eye.

 How to Prevent Eye Injuries